Ridalor/Customer/README.md

     * If you are using docker toolbox, the address is  http://192.168.99.100:5052/
     * If you are using the new docker, the address is  http://127.0.0.1:5052/

+1. You are ready to go!

+> Note: If you change anything in the files of the composer, you need to stop the container and run it again for the changes to take effect.

+&nbsp;

+### Useful for testing

+* If you want to reset the database, use these commands:
+    ```shell
+    docker-compose down -v
+    docker-compose up --build
+    ```
+* If you want to query directly into the database use this command, then treat it like you are using SQL statements.
+    > Note: The container you started in step 2 must be running before executing this command.

+    ```shell
+    docker exec -it customer_db_1 mysql -uroot -p
+    ```

-## Api Reference
+## API Reference

 With our Api you can get the name, email and Customer Identification Number(cid) of the customer, more will come in the future.

-If you really want to get quickly started see our [full example here](docs/usage.md#full-example).
+> If you really want to get quickly started see our [full example here](docs/usage.md#full-example).

+Everything you need is in the [API docs](docs/).

+How to use the API is here: [Usage](docs/usage.md).

-To go straight to how to use the api: [Usage](docs/usage.md).
+### Very brief about how to use the API

-Look at the [Api docs](docs/) for more information.

-In order to obtain information about the Customer, send a get-request with the authorization header you got from the client as a authorization header(how to do that is in docs linked above).
+In order to obtain information about the Customer, send a get-request with the authorization header you got from the client as a authorization header(how to do that is in Usage docs linked above).
 Use the base address in the "setting up dev" section with one of the following URIs attached:

 * /v1/customer/cid
 * /v1/customer/email
 * /v1/customer/name

-> For example, if you are using the new docker, 127.0.0.1:5052/v1/customer/cid to get the cid of the currently logged in customer.
+> For example, if you are using the new docker, send a get request to 127.0.0.1:5052/v1/customer/cid to get the cid of the currently logged in customer.